JaxGaussianProcesses/GPJax/docs/contributing.md

 # How can I contribute?

 GPJax welcomes contributions from interested individuals or groups.
-There are many ways to contibute, including:
+There are many ways to contribute, including:

-- Answering questions on our [dicussions page](https://github.com/JaxGaussianProcesses/GPJax/discussions).
+- Answering questions on our [discussions page](https://github.com/JaxGaussianProcesses/GPJax/discussions).
 - Raising [issues](https://github.com/JaxGaussianProcesses/GPJax/issues) related to bugs
   or desired enhancements.